-I've recently joined a band called Rock Stock and Barrel, we are doing a mix of originals and some covers from various artists from Sass Jordan to the Black Crowes.
+2014 ~ I've recently joined a band called Rock Stock and Barrel, we are doing a mix of originals and some covers from various artists from Sass Jordan to the Black Crowes.
 Our band consists of Lee Ann McLellan (Lead vocals, guitar), Sue Murphy (Vocals), Dave Wentzell (Bass), Jamie Tait (Keys) and Chris Payne (Drums) and myself (Lead guitar, lead vocals).
-We've got our first full show coming up on Saturday November 23rd at Sonny's 1119 Baxter Road.
+We're currently recording and have a few gigs coming up.
 Hope to see you out!

 I invite you... to participate, I like to bring attention to social issues, have other musicians perform and highlight other art forms as well.
 If you're out of town, I'll keep you posted on any livestreamed shows and lets work together on the social issues!
 Lets meet, meld art, community and social responsiblity!